NathanBLEGEND/SafuuX-Node-Deployment/README.md

 The cost will be approx. $70USD/month

-If you are new to Safuu of SafuuX, see:
+If you are new to Safuu of SafuuX:

 - Safuu website -- [Safuu.com](https://www.safuu.com/)
 - SafuuX website -- [SafuuX.com](https://www.safuux.com/)